 - Itching or bleeding – The mole may itch or bleed at times.

-It is normal for new moles to appear and change during childhood and teenage years, and during pregnancy.
-However, all adults who develop a new mole should see their doctor to get it examined, particularly if it is noticeably different from your other moles, or is raised, firm and growing.
-Even if you have had a mole checked before and it was benign, it is important to monitor your skin as the mole could change in the future.
+New moles can appear during childhood and through to the 30s and 40s, as well as during pregnancy.
+However, adults should see their doctor to get a new mole examined, particularly if it is noticeably different from other moles or is raised, firm and growing.
+Even if you have had a mole checked before and it was considered benign, it is important to regularly check your skin for any change in shape, size or colour in the future.
 Talk to your doctor immediately about any changes.

 How is melanoma diagnosed